Here you can find the answer to your question with just one click!

 Giving coffee as a gift is a wonderful idea!
 The surprise will be best if you provide us with some information: How does the person prepare the coffee?
 Does she have her own grinder?
 Do they already have experience in the specialty coffee sector or with light roasts?
-If you don't want to commit to a specific coffee, we offer you the opportunity to try out different varieties - with our specialty surprise package you'll always be right.
+With this information we can advise you in conversation.
+If you are looking for a gift online and our descriptions do not help you enough, please send us an email to firstname.lastname@example.org!

 We try to minimise the negative impact of our products on the environment and fellow human beings and are therefore very proud to use environmentally sustainable packaging for our coffee packaging.
-While the composite material is essential (until now), the raw materials are made from sustainable materials.
-The inner coating is made of a sugarcane-based plastic ("i'm Green") and the outer layer is made of kraft paper.
-This means our bags are industrially compostable.
-We also have a small selection of our roasted coffee in deposit jars for purchase in our cafés - feel free to keep your eyes peeled for them.
+While the composite material is essential (until now), we are constantly working to use more and more sustainable materials.
+In the meantime, in cooperation with the innovation leader Dutch Coffee Pack, we have been able to achieve that our bags are industrially almost completely recyclable.

 We are very happy about that - thank you for thinking of us!
 Feel free to send us an email with your plans to email@example.com or contact us via our contact form.

 Yes, we will deliver the desired amount of subscription coffee per month.
-The price depends on the quantity chosen and not on the duration.
+The price depends on the quantity you choose and not on the duration.

 No. You choose the number of 250g bags of Coffee of the Month you want to receive each month, not the term.
 The minimum term for our subscription is three deliveries.
 After the third delivery, you can cancel your subscription at any time.
 If you don't, the subscription will be renewed monthly.
 All other coffees, which you order in the subscription, can already be cancelled after the first order.

-Of course, you can also give our subscription as a gift.
-We deliver the coffee to the specified delivery address, which can of course differ from the billing address.
-That's exactly why we created our prepaid subscription.
+Of course you can also give our subscription as a gift.
+We deliver the coffee to the specified delivery address, which can of course be different from the billing address.
+That's exactly why we created our Prepaid Subscription.